uosyph/image-processing-api/README.md

 ## Changelog

-The project is still under underdevelopment.
-Changes and updates will be listed here.

 - ***22/8*** &nbsp; Final Edits and added some comments for easier navigation in the code.

 - ***21/8*** &nbsp; Added Preview Route.